Mount Lawley railway station: History

-The station was built in 1907, and was demolished and rebuilt in 1968.
+The original station was built in 1907, and was demolished and rebuilt in 1968.
 Originally called Fenian's Crossing, the original station was positioned on the embankment between the subway and where the current station is located.

-The station was significantly upgraded in 2012, as part of Public Transport Authority works to bring a number of Perth's railway stations into line with the current accessibility and safety standards.
+The station was significantly upgraded in 2012, as part of Public Transport Authority works to bring a number of Perth's railway stations into line with accessibility and safety standards.
 The upgrade included a resurfacing of the platform and access ramp, a new platform shelter, as well as upgrades to handrails, lighting and signage.

 Location

 Mount Lawley station is located on the eastern edge of Mount Lawley, about 300 m from the Swan River.
 The railway's right of way lies between two major roads, Railway Parade and Whatley Crescent.
 There is one access point on each of these roads to the station, meeting on the western end of the platform at a ramp that leads down to the boarding area.
 Guildford Road is located approximately 150 m from the station, providing direct road access to central Perth as well.